zalilias/aft-blueprints/patterns/multi-region-advanced/aft-account-customizations/NETWORK/terraform/README.md

 # Multi Region Advanced - Network Customization

-This Terraform configuration is designed to customize the network infrastructure in an advanced and multi AWS region.
+This Terraform configuration is designed to customize the network infrastructure in multi AWS region.

-The following resources will be deployed by this solution (Not limited to only those below):
+The following resources will be deployed by this solution (not limited to those below):

+- AWS Transit Gateway
+- Amazon VPC IP Address Manager (IPAM)
-- Centralized Inspection VPC for East-West and North-South traffic inspection
+- Centralized Inspection VPC for East-West and North-South traffic
+- AWS Network Firewall
-- Centralized Endpoints VPC
+- Centralized Endpoints VPC for Route 53 Endpoints and VPC Endpoints
+- Amazon Route 53 Private Hosted Zone
+- Amazon Route 53 Endpoint Resolvers and Rules
-- AWS Direct Connect
+- AWS Direct Connect Gateway
 - AWS Transit Gateway Site-to-Site VPN
-- AWS Network Firewall
-- Amazon VPC IP Address Manager (IPAM)
-- AWS Transit Gateway
-- AWS Systems Manager Parameters
-- Amazon Route 53

 ## How to use

-Update the `variable.auto.tfvars` file with the corresponding values:
+Update the `variable.auto.tfvars` file with the corresponding values for:

 ### Amazon VPC IP Address Manager (IPAM)